cr-3N1GM4/A.R.E.S-Adaptive-Regime-Evaluation-Strategy-/README.md

 # A.R.E.S-Adaptive-Regime-Evaluation-Strategy-
 This project builds a regime-aware trading system using quantitative factors, ML, and reinforcement learning.
 It selects stocks, detects market conditions, and uses a PPO agent to trade adaptively, aiming for consistent returns with strong risk management and low drawdowns.

+Here is the complete, raw Markdown code for your README.
+You can easily copy it using the copy button on the code block below.
+Markdown

+# Regime-Conditioned PPO Intraday Trading System

+A research-grade, lookahead-free reinforcement learning trading environment optimized for intraday equity trading.
+This system pairs a custom Gymnasium environment with a Proximal Policy Optimization (PPO) agent, utilizing an online Gaussian Hidden Markov Model (HMM) and XGBoost for dynamic market regime detection.

+Developed with a focus on systematic alpha generation and quantitative finance principles, the pipeline includes a cross-sectional stock screener specifically tuned for Indian equities (NSE) to dynamically select the highest probability assets for the RL agent to trade daily.

+---

 ## 🚀 Key Features

 * **Strict Lookahead-Free Execution:** A mathematically sound "close-to-close" execution model.
 All features are rigorously pre-shifted.
-The agent observes data up to $t-1$ to make a decision executed at the close of $t$.
+The agent observes data up to `t-1` to make a decision executed at the close of `t`.
 * **Dual-Model Regime Detection:** * **HMM:** An online, forward-algorithm Gaussian HMM calculates real-time probabilities of high-volatility/risky market states.
     * **XGBoost:** Predicts localized concurrent volatility regimes (categorized into quantiles) without future data leakage.
 * **Deep Feature Engineering:** Computes over 50 technical and microstructural features, including Johnny Ribbon regimes, multi-iteration Heikin Ashi, KAMA, VWAP deviation, and Hurst exponents.